Going into hospital - 5 key things

-The 10 Dementia Care Actions support and drive quality care for people with dementia in general hospitals but if you have any concerns please:
+There are standards that support and drive quality care for people with dementia in general hospitals but if you have any concerns please:

 - Speak to a member of staff as soon as possible about your concerns.
 If you do not feel comfortable doing this, ask a friend or relative if they can help or ask to be put in touch with advocacy services